Applying for scholarships

 of 680 may be considered for academic scholarships.

-- Main campus scholarship awards must be used the fall semester following high school
+- Russellville campus scholarship awards must be used the fall semester following high

 - All hours must be at the undergraduate level.